Introduction

 'AccessModifiersLibrary.ClassA' does not contain a definition for 'MethodClassA' and no extension method 'MethodClassA' accepting a first argument of type 'AccessModifiersLibrary.ClassA' could be found (are you missing a using directive or an assembly reference?)

-method.
+Public, still can’t access the private method.
 So for accessing a member of the class, the access modifier of class as well as method is very important.Public Class and Internal Method

 namespace AccessModifiersLibrary